vkadlcik/DB48X-on-DM42/help/db48x.md

 | 0.3     |         |           |           |                         |
 | 0.2.4   |         |           |           |                         |
 | 0.2.3   |         |           |           |                         |

+## Collatz conjecture check

+This test checks the tail recursion optimization in the RPL interpreter.
+The code can be found in the `CBench` program in the `Demo.48S` state.
+The HP48 cannot run the benchmark because it does not have integer arithmetic.

+Timing on 0.4.10 are:

+* HP50G: 397.438s
+* DM32: 28.507s (14x faster)
+* DM42: 15.769s (25x faster)
 # Menus

 Menus display at the bottom of the screen, and can be activated using the keys